ActivisionGameScience/ags_conda_recipes/README.rst

     activate mydev

-The new environment contains its own instance of python and ``flask``.
-The following import should work::
+The new environment contains its own instance of python and ``flask``, i.e. the following import should work::

     from flask import Flask